TheV360/thev360.github.io/_posts/2018-07-05-gpd-win-2-review.md

 You may be asking, "Hey, where's the Start and Select buttons?"
 Well, they're on the keyboard.
 Weird decision, but it works.

 The interesting thing is that the gamepad is also the mouse.
 You switch between the gamepad and mouse mode with a switch, and it works well.
+You click with the first two shoulder buttons, middle click with L2, and scroll with the d-pad.
+If moving the mouse seems too slow, you can hold down R2 to speed it up.
+It's a shame that GPD made the left stick the WASD keys, and I wish there was an option to change it to the mouse wheel.

 ![A closeup of the GPD Win 2, highlighting the keyboard.
 Also, there's the gamepad.]({{ "/assets/win2Closeup.jpg" | absolute_url }})

 ## Screen

 The screen is nice and big (1280x720, to be precise), and has a good amount of brightness.
 It has Gorilla Glass, so that adds some gloss to the screen, but it's fine by me.
 It's also a touchscreen, so that helps when you're in gamepad mode and trying to launch Dolphin.

 ## Ports and Other Inputs